Shawellaby/Shawellaby/README.md

 I am an accomplished technology expert and entrepreneur in the field of computer consulting, with a strong focus on providing comprehensive IT solutions to businesses in Houston and beyond.
 With an unwavering passion for technology and a keen understanding of the ever-evolving industry, I have established myself as a trusted advisor to numerous organizations seeking to optimize their IT infrastructure and operations.

-With a background in computer science and years of hands-on experience, I possess a deep understanding of the complex IT landscape and stays up to date with the latest advancements.
+With a background in computer science and years of hands-on experience, I possess a deep understanding of the complex IT landscape and stay up to date with the latest advancements.
 My expertise spans a wide range of areas, including network design and implementation, cloud computing, cybersecurity, software development, and IT project management.

 As the CTO of Houston Computer Consulting, I have built a reputation for delivering tailored, innovative solutions that address the unique needs and challenges faced by businesses of all sizes.
 I take a collaborative approach, working closely with clients to assess their requirements, develop strategic IT roadmaps, and implement robust systems that enhance productivity, efficiency, and overall business performance.